 Auto parts makers: Thai Stanley Electric Pcl (STANLY) paced gains in automobile-related shares on expectation rising vehicle output will bolster earnings.
-Thai Stanley, the country’s biggest auto-parts producer by market value, climbed 4.5 percent to 211 baht, on course for the highest close since November 2003.
-Aapico Hitech Pcl (AH) added 2 percent to 15.40 baht.
-Thai Rung Union Car Pcl (TRU) added 1 percent to 10.3 baht, bound for the highest close since March 2005.
+Thai Stanley, the country’s biggest auto-parts producer by market value, climbed 5.5 percent to 213 baht, the highest close since November 2003.
+Aapico Hitech Pcl (AH) added 4 percent to 15.70 baht.
+Thai Rung Union Car Pcl (TRU) added 2 percent to 10.4 baht, the highest close since March 2005.

-Thailand’s vehicle sales in the first half jumped 40 percent to 606,523 units, Toyota Motor Thailand Co.
-Ltd., the nation’s largest automaker, said in an emailed statement today.
+Thailand’s vehicle sales in the first half jumped 40 percent to 606,523 units, Toyota Motor Thailand Co., the nation’s largest automaker, said in an e-mailed statement.

-Advanced Info Service Pcl (ADVANC) , the country’s biggest mobile phone company, dropped 3.4 percent to 202 baht, bound for the steepest decline since April 5.
+Advanced Info Service Pcl (ADVANC) , the country’s biggest mobile-phone company, dropped 3.4 percent to 202 baht, the steepest decline since April 5.
 The company was downgraded to underperform, the equivalent of sell, from neutral by Pisut Ngamvijitvong, an analyst at CIMB Securities (Thailand) Co.
 Ltd.

-PTT Exploration & Production Pcl (PTTEP) , Thailand’s only publicly traded oil explorer, lost 1.8 percent to 168 baht.
+PTT Exploration & Production Pcl (PTTEP) , Thailand’s only publicly traded oil explorer, lost 2.9 percent to 166 baht, the biggest decline since May 23.
 Shareholders of Cove Energy Pcl should accept PTT Exploration’s offer for the U.K. explorer, Cove’s board said yesterday.
-PTT Exploration offers to buy Cove’s shares at 240 pence each.
+PTT Exploration offered to buy Cove’s shares at 240 pence each.